 A 2-day course that uses a systematic approach to initial assessment, and empowers nurses with the knowledge, critical thinking skills, and hands-on training to provide expert care for trauma patients.

+New edition just released!
 Appropriate emergency department nurse staffing directly influences staff satisfaction, staff retention, and patient outcomes.
 Using the Nurse Staffing Guidelines, emergency department managers and administrators can use their departmental data to identify and support an appropriate number of patient care full-time equivalents (FTEs) for the emergency department.
-This module will include the context and development of the Nurse Staffing Guidelines tool as well as the calculation tool itself.

 Further your professional development and increase your knowledge of